 Agribusiness and tech companies may be pioneering scientific advances to feed the world, but some farmers fear consumer perception will remain a barrier to innovation.
 Consumers in the digital age certainly feel okay spending hours in front of their screens, but many are uncomfortable with technology in food production, perhaps envisioning an idyllic pasture with a draft horse and plow.
 Kim Martin, organic farmer in the southeast of Victoria, notes, “City folk very rarely these days have a country cousin they can go and visit to work out where food comes from.
 They just think it comes from the supermarket.”

-Following the Summit, the delegates traveled south to California’s Salinas Valley region hosted by Corteva Agriscience USA Territory Manager Bill Seaman.
+Following the Summit, the delegates travelled south to California’s Salinas Valley region hosted by Corteva Agriscience USA Territory Manager Bill Seaman.
 Salinas Valley, known as the “Salad Bowl of the World,” grows large amounts of vegetables, strawberries, and wine grapes.
-Meeting with producers and some of the region’s largest crop protection service companies, the Australians heard the same talk about water and labor shortages as back home.
+Meeting with producers and some of the region’s largest crop protection service companies, the Australians heard the same talk about water and labour shortages as back home.
 Seaman maintains, “It is getting more and more cumbersome to deal with the regulations.
 Water issues are rising, and with technologies such as looking for chemicals in water in parts per trillion, issues that are maybe non-issues continue to loom on the horizon and will really change the face of what we do.”